 1. NATURAL LIGHT!
 No wonder my name is Luciana, sweethearts!
 Haha ha!
 I am a faithful supporter of the light, preferably natural and very abundant in photographs.
-Actually this is a consensus among all professional photographers (something I, in this case, am not), but I think it is important to divulge and insist about this with my amateur friends like me.
+Actually this is a consensus among all professional photographers (something I, as a matter of fact, am not), but I think it is important to divulge and insist about this with my amateur fellas.

-Tip – Here is a post I made about the importance of working well with negative spaces, in order to value the main object or objects.
+Quick Tip – Here is a post I made about the importance of working well with negative spaces, in order to popup the main object or objects.
 It has everything to do with this topic!

-3. Followers looove with super organized objects.
-Of course you can not generalize, but often a well organized and beautiful arrangement of elements is the greatest charm of flat lay.
-So do not feel weird if you waste more time organizing the little things than shooting the pic.
-Remembering that this “organization” doesn’t ncessarily mean everything will be aligned, okay?
-You can simulate a disorder as long as there is a visual logic, and the result is aesthetically pleasing.
-You’ll get used to it (and good at it) with practice.
+3. Followers love to see neatly organized objects.
+Of course you can not generalize, but often a well organized and beautiful arrangement of elements is the greatest charm of flatlay.
+So don’t feel weird if you waste more time organizing the little things than shooting the pic.
+But hey, the order I’m suggesting doesn’t necessarily mean everything will be aligned, okay?
+You can simulate a disorder as long as there is a visual logic, and the result can be aesthetically pleasing.
+You’ll get used to it (and good at it) with practice!

-Last but not least, choose your favorite shot, and edit it like a pro!
-If you know how to use photoshop, better.
+4. Last but not least, choose your favorite shot, and edit it like a pro!
+If you know how to use Photoshop, better.
 Because you can make several adjustments and even modify parts of the photo you want.
-If not, my recommendation will always be VSCO CAM, my favorite photo editing app.
+If not, my recommendation will always be VSCO, my favorite photo editing app.
 I posted about it here on the blog, with useful editing tips!